drcarenhan/COMP90042_2024/README.md

 **IMPORTANT: please make sure that you check the IMPORTANT NOTES**

 **Testing and Leaderboard**
-For this assignment, instead of solely focusing on achieving higher performance, having the good architecture design & implementation with detailed step-by-step justification will be important to show you’ve fully reached our expectation in this assignment.
+For this assignment, instead of solely focusing on achieving higher performance, having a good architecture design & implementation with detailed step-by-step justification will be important to show you’ve fully reached our expectations in this assignment.

 **Testing and Evaluation**
 You are to implement a testing program with the trained model.
 When the testing program is executed, the program should show the testing result by using your proposed model.
 The testing result should include accuracy, same as [**Workshop XX**](https://colab.research.google.com/drive/1yVy7T9DNB9lJo3NgFdsHAuEsI0msAuPz).
 Moreover, your testing result should be compared with the baseline.
-The Bi-LSTM CRF section (the original code can be found in the [pytorch official website](https://pytorch.org/tutorials/beginner/nlp/advanced_tutorial.html)
+The Bi-LSTM CRF section (the original code can be found on the [pytorch official website](https://pytorch.org/tutorials/beginner/nlp/advanced_tutorial.html)

 You need to justify your decision and explain the pattern by testing the performance of your implementation.
 The testing result should include precision, recall and F-value -refer to **Workshop XX**.

 You need to write a manual (readme) for the assessor.
-Your manual should guide how to test your program and also includes a list of packages (with version) that you used.
+Your manual should guide you on how to test your program and also include a list of packages (with versions) that you used.
 If you work on Google Colab or Jupyter Notebook (.ipynb), your manual should guide the assessor on where to upload the required files (trained model, dataset, etc.).
-Note the assessor will use Google Colab to open your ipynb file.
-Unless you have a function that downloads required files from URL or Google Drive.
+Note the assessor will use Google Colab to open your ipynb file unless you have a function that downloads required files from URL or Google Drive.

-For your information, the following sample result tables are from the paper
+Please check the following sample Evaluation setup section.
 - [Hierarchical Contextualized Representation for Named Entity Recognition](https://arxiv.org/pdf/1911.02257v2.pdf) Luo et al., AAAI 2020

 <br/>